JeffersonLab/clara-tests/acceptance/README.md

 ## Quick Run

-To create the virtual machines, download and install Clara, and run all tests,
+To create the virtual machines, download and install CLARA, and run all tests,
 do:

     $ vagrant up